 School Uniform Trousers or skirts Black or dark grey trousers or skirts.
 Red and white dresses may be worn.
-Shirts White or red polo shirts or white cotton shirts Jumper Red jumper/cardigan , sweatshirt or fleece.
-Items bearing the school logo are available PE Black shorts and red t-shirt .
-Black track- suit .
+Shirts White or red polo shirts or white cotton shirts.
+Jumper Red jumper/cardigan , sweatshirt or fleece.
+Items bearing the school logo are available PE Black shorts and red t-shirt.
+Black track- suit.
 Trainers.
 Shoes Black school shoes-preferably Velcro fastening until children can tie their own laces. (no trainers for every day wear.)

-Items bearing the school logo are available
+Items bearing the school logo are available from our supplier.

-All items can be purchased throughout the year from https://myclothing.com/john-wilkinson-primary-school-and-nursery/24320.school All clothing and footwear should be clearly named.
+All clothing should be clearly named.
 School cannot accept any responsibility for any lost items.